 Instrumental ADLs (IADLs) require more complex cognitive functioning than BADLs.
-IADLs include preparing meals; communicating by telephone, writing, or computer; managing finances and daily drug regimens; cleaning; doing laundry, food shopping, and other errands; traveling as a pedestrian or by public transportation; and driving.
+IADLs include preparing meals; communicating by telephone, writing, or computer; managing finances and daily medication regimens; cleaning; doing laundry, food shopping, and other errands; traveling as a pedestrian or by public transportation; and driving.
 Driving is particularly complex, requiring integration of visual, physical, and cognitive tasks.

 OT can be initiated when a physician writes a referral for rehabilitation, which is similar to writing a prescription.
 The referral should be detailed, including a brief history of the problem (eg, type and duration of the disorder or injury) and establishing the goals of therapy (eg, training in IADLs).
 Lists of occupational therapists may be obtained from a patient’s insurance carrier, a local hospital, state occupational training organizations, or the American Occupational Therapy Association.

 Patients are evaluated for limitations that require intervention and for strengths that can be used to compensate for weaknesses.
 Limitations may involve motor function, sensation, cognition, or psychosocial function.
 Examiners determine which activities (eg, work, leisure, social, learning) patients want or need help with.
 Patients may need help with a general type of activity (eg, social) or a specific activity (eg, attending church), or they may need to be motivated to do an activity.